jupyterlite/jupyterlite/docs/migration.md

 # Migration Guide

-This guide provides an overview of the changes and steps required to update JupyterLite from one version to another.
+This guide provides an overview of major (potentially breaking) changes and the steps to follow to update JupyterLite from one version to another.

 ## `0.1.0b19` to `0.1.0b20`